krisk0/heal_us_mara/readme.md

 Modification for Crusader Kings 3.

-Allows landed owner to pray to goddess Mara for healing.
+Allows a landed owner to pray to goddess Mara for healing.
 During a special ceremony, that costs 1000 piety, Mara attempts to heal all diseases on all who is present.
 With a non-zero probability, every curable disease might be healed immediately.

 ## Technical requirements